amatarazzo777/cppux/mainpage.markdown

 Linux
 -----
-To compile programs for linux, the stdc++, m, xcb, xcb-image xcb-keysyms, freetype2, and fontconfig libraries must be linked.
+To compile programs for linux, the stdc++, m, x11-xcb, xcb-image xcb-keysyms, freetype2, and fontconfig libraries must be linked.
 An example of the makefile is listed below.